Ntlzyjstdntcare/kafka-customer-logins/README.md

 I chose 4 partitions as I ran the application on a single 4-core spark node.
 It's possible that increasing the number of Kafka partitions would lead to performance improvements, although I didn't carry out any performance testing...

-I focused on code readability, succinctness, maintainability, and parallelism.
+I focused on code readability, succinctness, maintainability, functional-ness, and overall affinity with parallelism.
 Data accuracy (i.e. that an accurate count is kept of failed logins) was also a priorty although I believe I failed to achieve that, as explained below.

 I chose Spark for built-in resilience and scalability, computational speed, and for streaming support.
 Other options included Apache Storm and Flume.
 Kafka Streaming would likely be an excellent option once it is production ready.